 And so on through Kanye and Billy Joel.
-Kanye seemed defiantly gleeful as The Other Token Act, happy to contend with Alicia Keys for the Billy Ocean award.
+Kanye seemed defiantly gleeful as The Other Billy Ocean award winner.
 Billy Joel’s interminable set lulled Boomers to that special Hell when ‘Piano Man’ was as ubiquitous as ‘Stairway to Heaven’.
-For everyone else, it must have seemed inexplicable.
+For everyone else watching, the event must have seemed inexplicable.

 Finally, McCartney.
 What better closing to the lunacy than a creepy, crinkled vampire trying to feast off of Nirvana’s remnants and rejuvenate his relevancy.
 And seduce them and their followers.
 Couldn’t they see his fangs?

-His vampirism a warning and vision for the Gen X, Seattle shoe gazing alt rock fans.
-Macca’s siren call is to embrace affluence and self-absorbed nostalgia that keeps him alive.
+His vampirism is a blatant warning and vision for the Gen X, Seattle shoe gazing alt rock fans.
+Macca’s siren call is to embrace the affluence and self-absorbed nostalgia that keeps him alive.
 Become the new Boomers.

 It won’t be easy for Sir Paul’s victims.
 The old mono culture is gone.
 Plus, Boomers’ bubble economies are toast.
 But kids, you can still focus on 401-ks and equity portfolios.
 Because, in the words of Monty Python, “One day lad, all this could be yours.”
-For now, it’s sufficient to follow wrinkled Uncle Paul and join in “Helter Skelter” — unironically, please.
+For now, it’s sufficient to follow smiling Uncle Paul and join in the “Helter Skelter” sing-a-long — unironically, please.

-Will any of the Gen-Xers on stage last night aspire to mince in their 70s?
-Inspiring their equally aged cohorts to shell out staggering sums for tickets?
+Will any of the Gen-Xers on stage last night aspire to mince like this in their 70s?
+Inspiring their equally aged fanbase to shell out staggering sums for tickets?
 A huge industry is betting on it.